 Degrees of Democracy: Politics, Public Opinion & Policy

-Relationships between public preferences and policy were the focus of our first project.
-A comparative approach allows us to introduce characteristics of policy domains and countries as mediators of opinion-policy relationships.
-We began with salience.
+One focus was issue salience.
 Some policy domains are more important than others.
 More people care about them and they, thus, are more likely to pay attention to politicians’ behavior in the areas.
 Politicians, meanwhile, are more likely to pay attention to public opinion in these areas.
 In effect, we expect a certain symmetry between public responsiveness to policy and policy responsiveness to opinion across policy domains.